duhrer/free-speech-for-android/res/raw/README.md

 To run Free Speech, you will need an Android device which:

 1. Is running Android Gingerbread or higher
-2. Has a text to speech engine and at least one installed voice (see below).
+2. Has a [text to speech engine](#markdown-header-text-to-speech) and at least one installed voice.

-# Text-to-speech
+## Text-to-speech

 By default, Free Speech relies on your device having at least one text-to-speech engine.
 Most devices will include one, but if you don't have one (or don't like the one you have) there are also a number of third-party engines of note: